 In this country, prior to the health crisis, government policies had had positive results for the creation of jobs for Saudi nationals.
 Thus despite the fact that the economic position was already pretty gloomy, job creation for nationals hit high levels in Q4 2019 and Q1 2020 (+100,000) after having been negative for a number of quarters (-74,000 between Q1 2018 and Q2 2019).
 However, expatriate employment grew even more strongly over the same period.
 Since S2 2018, total employment rose by 9%, with expatriate employment rising 11% and employment of Saudi nationals by just 3%.
 The inclusion of nationals in the labour market still suffers from rigidities (wage inertia, lack of qualifications).
-Looking at the GCC countries as a whole, it is still too early to determine whether or not the expected reduction in expatriate employment will have a significant and lasting effect on the employment of nationals.
+Looking at the GCC countries as a whole, it is still too early to determine whether or not the expected reduction in expatriate employment of nationals.